 Likewise, a low-income elderly or childless couple may not have a need for school supplies, a computer, or sports equipment, but presumably they are as deserving of tax cuts as a consumer purchasing any of the exempt products.
 Using the tax code to discriminate among products can easily translate into discrimination among certain types of consumers, driving sales taxes further from the ideal policy based on the benefit principle.

-While it is true that consumers always face these cost-benefit tradeoffs in the market, tax policy should avoid adding unnecessary and discriminatory market distortions.
+While it is true that consumers always face these cost-benefit trade-offs in the market, tax policy should avoid adding unnecessary and discriminatory market distortions.
 In general, political efforts to manipulate the economy make markets less efficient by influencing consumers, retailers, and manufacturers to consume, sell, and produce more or less of a product than they otherwise would.
 While the economic costs of these distortions may be difficult to measure, they are real and economically damaging.

 The fact that most sales tax holidays impose a price limit on the goods that are exempt only worsens the economic distortions.
 This encourages consumers to purchase cheaper goods over more expensive goods during sales tax holidays, even if they would prefer an item of better quality or suitability.
-Consumers should make consumption decisions for economic reasons, not tax reasons.
+Consumers should make consumption decisions for their individual economic reasons, not tax reasons.

 Sales Tax Holidays Can Mislead Consumers about Savings